brooklynrail/brooklynrail-platform/content/events/2023/01/a-conversation-on-abortion-reproductive-justice.md

 ---
 title: A Conversation on Abortion & Reproductive Justice
 deck: "Featuring Emma Pildes, Tia Lessin, and Rev. Donna Schaper "
-summary: Directors of documentary The Janes Emma Pildes and Tia Lessin join Rail Editor-at-Large Donna Schaper for a conversation.
+summary: The Janes documentary directors Emma Pildes and Tia Lessin join Rail Editor-at-Large Donna Schaper for a conversation.
 We conclude with a poetry reading.
 people: